JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Experimentation/Microcontroller_Experimentation.md

 | 9       | 8924             |
 | 10      | 8924             |

 * That is about as conclusive of a test as can be gotten.
 The test was even adjusted to perform even less work between samples, but it is quite clear that the highest sample rate that can be achieved is 8924 Hz.
-This is fortunate, as some of the chosen sensors can potentially ask for upwards of 10 Hz in the aforementioned high-wind environmental conditions.
-These results does show that data gathered during these scenarios requiring higher sample rates will yield less than concrete results.
-Perhaps different sensors can be chosen to allow for these scenarios to become achievable or the full 10 Hz sampling is not necessary for the users applications.
-This is just taking the extremes into consideration after all, but it must be done nevertheless.
-On the brighter side, most applications and general use is able to be fully realized with a sample rate of 8 Hz.
+Naturally, this will allow for many of the general applications to be easily achievable, but additionally allow for sampling in high-wind environments.
+Certain sensors may also ask for higher sample rates to acquire accurate data.
+These higher speeds are only 10 Hz however and are very possible with this device.

 * Shown is a sample output from many of the trials.
-The number shown is representing the sample rate in Hertz (Hz).
+The number shown is representing the sample rate in milli-Hertz (mHz).

 ![SampleSpeedTestOutput.JPG](https://github.com/JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/blob/main/Documentation/Images/SampleSpeedTestOutput.JPG)